remkohdev/appmod101/docs/generatedContent/docker101/lab-1/README.md

 # Lab 1 - Running Your First Container

+### Prerequisites

+* Docker Hub account,
+* Access to a client terminal with Docker daemon, [Play with Docker](http://play-with-docker.com) or localhost.

 ## Overview

 In this lab, you will run your first Docker container.